 Making Sense of Insurance for Skiing and Snowboarding

 The thrill of skiing and snowboarding around the world is beyond compare.
 Can anything compete with a sunrise run in Switzerland or Alberta?
 Or a fantastic apres-ski with friends in Italy or Colorado?
 But for those involved in winter adventure sports, the big rewards are coupled with big risks.
 Of course, any traveler can experience a health emergency.
 But when it comes to winter adventure sports, comprehensive insurance coverage is a must.
 To have the ultimate stress-free, worry-free outdoor travel experience, here’s what you need to know about insurance for skiers and snowboarders.

 Unique Activities = Unique Coverage

-Dedicated winter sports enthusiasts are always worrying about what conditions will be like.
+Dedicated winter sports enthusiasts are always worried about what conditions will be like.
 While there’s no insurance that can guarantee perfect snow, insurance for skiers and snowboarders can have some very unique features.
 Depending on the provider, those options include coverage for trip-ruining circumstances such as piste closure, dangerous weather like avalanches, disruption from volcanic ash, and strikes.
 If you’re traveling primarily for skiing and snowboarding, these options are very reassuring.

 Understanding Small Print and Big Risks